ACI inmate and 7 staff members test positive for COVID-19

 CRANSTON, R.I.
-(WPRI) — One inmate and seven Adult Correctional Institutions staff members, including six correctional officers, have tested positive for COVID-19.
+(WPRI) — One inmate, who was just released from the Adult Correctional Institutions and seven staff members, including six correctional officers, have tested positive for COVID-19.

 The correctional officers and other staff member who tested positive for the disease are on paid leave, but Ventura said he could not comment on their conditions.

-Note: An earlier version of the story was changed after Ventura provided a new timeline indicating the inmate was released before testing positive for COVID-19.